Please review the following commonly asked questions, especially when you are organizing your classes and before your advising appointments:

 - Can I take more than 19 credits a semester?
 Yes, but you will have to appeal for a credit overload here.

 - How do I sign up for an independent study or practicum?
-The link to the form is on this page.
-Talk to the instructor who you want to do this with and get their okay before filling out the form.
+Talk to the instructor who you want to do this with and get their okay.
+They can then sign you up for either one.

 Minors, Double-Majors and Honors College:

 - Which minors work well with BCT?
 The ECON , RES-ECON and IT minors have a good number of overlapping courses.
 You can find the links here.
 There are many other minors at UMass, though.
-A list is here.
+A list is here (select “Minor” from the dropdown.

 - How do I sign up for a minor?
 Check out the minor’s description.
 You typically have to do the required courses (15-18 credits) and afterwards get someone in the offering department to sign off on your completion.
 Prior authorization is typically not required (unless it is necessary to take certain courses).